felipead/job-scheduler/README.md

 ## Interface

-Although this is a Cron-like scheduler, the interface is anything like Cron.

 In order to schedule jobs, first you must create a `Schedule` instance, then add hourly or interval jobs.

 ```go